EfthymiaKakoulidou/project-management-tool/README.md

 ### Site Admin

-- As a site administrator, I should be able to sign in, so that I can see all the ntries made.
+- As a site administrator, I should be able to sign in, so that I can see all the entries made.
 - As a site administrator, I should be able to add, edit or delete projects, tasks and profiles so that I can control the information on the site.
-- As a site administrator, I should be able to sign out, so that information is not accessible to others.
+- As a site administrator, I should be able to sign out, so that information is secure.

 ## Wireframes